 - sale/purchase prices of products or components;

 - the setting of trading conditions on particular suppliers/customers;

 - stock levels/policies or proposed levels of production of goods or components;

 - details of any tenders or contracts they are pricing for or intend to price for.

 Code of Practice for Statistics

 Members are required to comply with the Code of Practice for Statistics.
-In particular, access to Official Statistics in advance of publication will be provided solely for quality assurance purposes and the statistics must not be shared or discussed with others without prior approval of the Forestry Commission’s Lead Statistician.
+In particular, access to Official Statistics in advance of publication will be provided solely for quality assurance purposes and the statistics must not be shared or discussed with others without prior approval of Forestry Research's Lead Statistician.

 The main elements of Quality Assurance are to:

 - ensure assumptions and limitations inherent in the estimates are clearly stated or referenced;

 - ensure important contextual information is stated or referenced.